lsst-dm/dmtn-094/index.rst

 Token Acceptance Guarantee
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-DAX API services intend to guarantee all requests received that a DAX services recieved will
+The LSP API aspect services intend to guarantee all requests received that a given API service
-succeed.
+recieved will succeed.
 To work with shorter access token lifetimes, the succeed.
-In order to guarantee this, the
+In order to
-DAX services MUST issue a new token with the same claims which ONLY other DAX services will be
+guarantee this, the API services MUST issue a new token with the same claims which ONLY other API
-configured to honor.
-The lifetime of this token is not specified, but it should the upper bound for
+services will be configured to honor.
+The lifetime of this token is not specified, but it should the
-the limit of time it takes to service a request, around 24 hours.
+upper bound for the limit of time it takes to service a request, around 24 hours.

-DAX services SHOULD NOT issue new tokens from requests with DAX-issued tokens.
+The LSP API aspect services SHOULD NOT issue new tokens from requests with DAX-issued tokens.